-The percentages of students who successfully used each adaptation type are shown in Figure 10.
-The labels on the x-axis are in order of our nominal difficulty level listed in TABLE 1, except that the two rare abstractions (Delete an action or definition; Delete a condition) are put at the far right.
+The percentages of students who successfully used each adaptation type are shown in Fig. 10.
+The labels on the x-axis are in order of our nominal difficulty level listed in Table 1, except that the two rare abstractions (Delete an action or definition; Delete a condition) are put at the far right.
 The "set options" adaptation is excluded, since we already know that 96% of students were able to perform this adaptation.
 Only two students that successfully used patterns did not perform any adaptations other than setting options.
 This means that 94% (47/50) students successfully used patterns in which other adaptations were used.
 The green bars in the graph indicate that 80% of the students learned to delete situations, 84% learned to replace actions and/or definitions and 50% learned to add actions and/or definitions.
-The skill required to perform these actions is analogous to the skill required to write sequential computing programs where the statements are function calls (or message expressions in the object-oriented paradigm).
+The skill required to write sequential computing programs where the statements are function calls (or message expressions in the object-oriented paradigm).
 The groups of students who performed these operations were not monotonic, in that not every student who replaced an action also deleted a situation.
 That is why the percentage of students who used at least one adaptation (94%) is higher than the percentage of students who used any single kind of adaptation.